elo-enterprises/k8s-tools/docs/demo-cluster.md

 {% for line in sections[3].strip().split('\n') %}{%if line.strip() and not line.lstrip().startswith('#')%}{{line+'\n'}}{% endif %}{% endfor %}
 ```

-Amongst other things, the section above is using a streaming version of the `k8s.shell/<namespace>/<pod>/pipe` (we'll get to an interative version in later secitons).
+Amongst other things, the section above is using a streaming version of the `k8s.shell/<namespace>/<pod>/pipe` (we'll get to an interative version in later sections).

 You can use this to assert things about the application pods you've deployed (basically a smoke test).
 It's also useful for quick and easy checks that cover aspects of cluster internal networking, dns, etc.